-- Have a Good Selling Idea.
-While Big Ideas break through, they also help you to be consistent, because you have to align your thinking to the Big Idea.
-You’ll see consistency over time, across mediums–paid, earned, social and search–and you’ll see it throughout the entire brand line up of sub brands.
-Consumers will start to connect to the big idea and they’ll begin to relate your brand with that big idea.
+- Have a good selling idea.
+While Big Ideas breakthrough, they also help you to be consistent because you have to align your thinking with the Big Idea.
+You’ll see consistency over time, across mediums–paid, earned, social and search–and you’ll see it throughout the entire brand line up of sub-brands.
+Consumers will start to connect to the big idea and they’ll begin to relate your brand to that big idea.
 Look at your ad: does it have a big idea?

-- Be Relevant with the Consumer.
+- Be relevant to the consumer.
 A beloved brand finds a way to matter to those who really care.
 It’s not only the right brand promise that matters, but the right communication of that promise.
-You can’t sell carpet cleaning to someone who only has hard wood floors.
+You can’t sell carpet cleaning to someone who only has hardwood floors.
 And you can’t sell a golf ball that goes 20 yards farther to someone who despises golf.

-- Make Ads that are based on a consumer Insight.
+- Make ads that are based on a consumer insight.
 Insights are not facts about your brand.
 That’s just you talking AT the consumer.
 Insights are something the consumer already knows but they didn’t realize that everyone felt that way.
-Insights enable consumers to see themselves in the situation and once you do that, the consumers might then figure the brand must be for them.
+They enable consumers to see themselves in the situation and once you do that, the consumers might then figure the brand must be for them.
 Insights allow you to connect and turn the ad into a conversation.